-Kreig D. Mitchell, LLM, JD, provides thoughtful and experienced advocacy on behalf of clients in federal and state tax planning and disputes nationwide.
+Kreig D. Mitchell, LLM, JD, provides thoughtful and experienced advocacy on behalf of clients in federal and state tax planning and disputes.

 Licensed as an attorney in both Texas and Colorado, Kreig has held a number of different tax positions.